-The only thing we would really do different in Palma is go to the Mercado del Olivar, which was not open on a Sunday.
+The only thing we would really do differently in Palma is going to the Mercado del Olivar, which was not open on a Sunday.
 It’s meant to be a covered market attracting many merchants from across the island.

 Part 2: Tramuntana Mountains (2 Days)